Funding Opportunities

 SME-Innovative: Medical Technology │ BMBF

-Deadline: project proposals can be submitted at any time of the year Value: up to 50% of the eligible costs for companies and up to 100% of eligible costs for universities and non-university research institutions Funding is available for high-risk industrial research and development projects with a strong connection to healthcare and applications in the form of individual company projects (individual projects) or cooperation projects between companies, research institutions and clinical partners (joint projects) for the development of new products and processes for healthcare.
+Deadline: project proposals can be submitted at any time of the year.
+Evaluation deadlines for project outlines are April 15 and October 15 of each calendar year.
+Value: up to 50% of the eligible costs for companies and up to 100% of eligible costs for universities and non-university research institutions Funding is available for high-risk industrial research and development projects with a strong connection to healthcare and applications in the form of individual company projects (individual projects) or cooperation projects between companies, research institutions and clinical partners (joint projects) for the development of new products and processes for healthcare.
 These research and development projects must be assigned to medical technology and be of importance for the company's positioning on the market.
 The main objective of BMBF funding is to strengthen the position of SMEs by accelerating the transfer of knowledge and technology from the field to the practical day-to-day care of the healthcare industry.
 The possible funding period is up to three years.
 SME-Innovative: Medical Technology Programme Website (DE) |

 Mobility Funding

-MOBILITY FUNDING BAVARIA/CZECHIA 2022 │ BTHA
+MOBILITY FUNDING BAVARIA/CZECHIA 2025 │ BTHA

-Mobility Funding Bavaria/Czechia 2022 │ BTHA
+Mobility Funding Bavaria/Czechia 2025 │ BTHA

-Deadline: proposals can be submitted any time for stays that take place in 2022 and are fully accounted for before December 12, 2022.
-Value: max. €1.000 Students, teachers and researchers from Bavaria and the Czech Republic can apply for mobility grants for research stays in the Czech Republic or in Bavaria in cooperation with their academic supervisors or teachers from Bavarian universities.
+Deadline: proposals can be submitted at any time Value: max. €1.000 Students, teachers and researchers from Bavaria and the Czech Republic can apply for mobility grants for research stays in the Czech Republic or in Bavaria in cooperation with their academic supervisors or teachers from Bavarian universities.
 The applicant is the researcher or teacher at a Bavarian university (in any case).
 In case of approval, the grant will be assigned to a cost center of the applying Bavarian university.
 BTHA Mobility Funding Programme Website (DE/CZ) |

 Tools